 This course is a performing arts-based introduction to the history and culture of Eastern Europe, with particular attention given to developments made in the lands that once formed the sprawling empire of Austria-Hungary.
 After centuries of regime changes and shifting borders, these lands are now split among a variety of countries, including the Czech Republic, Austria, Slovakia, Hungary, and Croatia.
 Through readings, lectures, performances, tours, and discussions, students gain an understanding of the geography, history, culture, and political development of these countries and uncover the ways that performing arts became a mirror to reflect human struggles, political upheaval, and new beginnings.
-Core Requirements: Arts
+Core: Arts

-GENL 257 - Dharma: Life, Religion, Music and Literature in Contemporary India (NW) (4)
+GENL 257 - Dharma: Life, Religion, Music and Literature in Contemporary India (PW) (4)

 This study course travels Northern India.
-Students study the Ramayana and the Bhavagad Gita as foundation texts.
+Students study the Ramay and and the Bhavagad Gita as foundation texts.
 Students are introduced to Indian music, performing artists, and the tradition of yoga.
 Students study Hinduism on the banks of the Ganges and Buddhism under the branches of the Bodhi Tree.
 The course begins in Delhi, India's capital city, and continues to Agra, Bodhgaya, Varanasi, Jaipur, Kolkata, and Haridwar.
 At each site students explore literature, history, culture, and music that express the truths of the religious traditions.
-Core Requirements: Non-Western Societies, Cultures and Traditions
+Core: Perspectives of the World